Next.js App Router - Complete Setup Guide

 Handling Math.random() in Server Components

-If you use Math.random() in Server Components, add deterministic seeding:
+If you use Math.random() in Server Components, prefer a request-scoped deterministic random helper:

 Install dependency: